 Lisbon is the capital city of Portugal and a must-visit while in the country.
 This old city is full of stunning viewpoints, unique architecture, and much to be discovered.
-The city is beyond picturesque with its hilly terrain and colorful buildings, you will surely be enchanted with this magical travel destination.
-In addition to its beauty, the city has a vibrant yet laid back atmosphere, great culinary scene, and unmistakable charm.
+The city is beyond picturesque with its hilly terrain and colourful buildings, you will surely be enchanted with this magical travel destination.
+In addition to its beauty, the city has a vibrant yet laid-back atmosphere, a great culinary scene, and unmistakable charm.

-If you have just one day in Lisbon you can surely get a taste for the city and its magic.
-Here is the top 10 things to do in Lisbon in one day.
+If you have just one day in Lisbon you can surely get a taste of the city and its magic.
+Here are the top 10 things to do in Lisbon in one day.

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.)